 Created by Hazmat SchoolExplore the course

 With the help of Lion Technology’s Hazard Communication course, you can help your workers gain an awareness of chemical hazards and understand the importance of preventing hazardous chemical exposure.
 This course delves into specialized topics like GHS hazard labels, pictograms, and safety data sheets that your workers will need to communicate crucial hazard information.
-It also discusses safety training requirements needed for working in environments with exposure to chemicals.
+It also discusses safety training requirements needed for working in environments with exposure to chemicals and the effects of long term chemical toxicity.
 Overall, Lion Technology’s team of experts and safety trainers have created these comprehensive and well-designed lessons to help teams comply with OSHA HAZCOM standards.
 The online learning management system allows your workers to go through the course at their own pace and resume training from where they left off with the automatic bookmarking feature.

 Created by Lion TechnologyExplore the course

 Hazard Communication for Managers and Supervisors by ClickSafety is a specialized training course designed for operation managers, project owners, building and facility owners, and distribution and supply managers who work with hazardous chemicals.
 Through this course, senior managers can meet their training requirements for hazard communication.
 They’ll also learn how to develop communication plans, create compliance checklists, label inventory, and detect and control hazardous chemicals.
 Some of the lessons also cover specific industry terms like safety data sheet properties, precautionary statements, pictograms, and signal words among others.
 Similar to the courses mentioned above, ClickSafety also provides learners who pass their final assessments with a completion certificate.